 Example 1.
 You converted the basement of your home into an apartment with a bedroom, a bathroom, and a small kitchen.
-You rented the apartment at a fair rental price to college students during the regular school year.
-You rented to them on a 9-month (273 days) lease.
+You rented the basement apartment at a fair rental price to college students during the regular school year.
+You rented to them on a 9-month lease (273 days).

-During the summer, your brothers stayed with you for a month (30 days) and lived in the apartment rent free.
+During June (30 days), your brothers stayed with you and lived in the basement apartment rent free.

 Your basement apartment was used as a home because you used it for personal purposes for 30 days.
-That is more than the greater of 14 days or 10% of the total days it was rented.
+Rent-free use by your brothers is considered personal use.
+Your personal use (30 days) is more than the greater of 14 days or 10% of the total days it was rented (27 days).

 Example 2.
-You rented out the guest bedroom in your home at a fair rental price during the local college's homecoming, commencement, and football weekends (a total of 27 days).
+You rented the guest bedroom in your home at a fair rental price during the local college's homecoming, commencement, and football weekends (a total of 27 days).
 Your sister-in-law stayed in the room, rent free, for the last 3 weeks (21 days) in July.

 The room was used as a home because you used it for personal purposes for 21 days.
-That is more than the greater of 14 days or 10% of the total days it was rented.
+That is more than the greater of 14 days or 10% of the total days it was rented (2 days).

 Example 3.
 You own a condominium apartment in a resort area.
-You rented it out at a fair rental price for a total of 170 days during the year.
+You rented it at a fair rental price for a total of 170 days during the year.
 For 12 of these days, the tenant was not able to use the apartment and allowed you to use it even though you did not refund any of the rent.
 Your family actually used the apartment for 10 of those days.
 Therefore, the apartment is treated as having been rented for 160 (170 - 10) days.
 Your family also used the apartment for 7 other days during the year.